Recelis/LambdaExample/README.md

-Golf Backend
+AWS Lambda Backend

-- is an express web server
-- run in AWS with Lambdas
+A Typescript express web server which allows you to run locally and deployed on AWS with Lambdas